Network effects in default clustering for large systems: Well-posedness of the model and main results

 \end{lem}

-Lemma \ref{lambda} is about an essential a-priori bound that will be used in many places of the subsequent proofs. \begin{lem} Let $p\geq1$ be such that Assumptions \ref{s0} and \ref{Xt} hold.
+Lemma \ref{lambda} is about an essential a-priori bound that will be used in many places of the subsequent proofs. \begin{lem} Let $\lambda^{N,n}$ be the unique solution to (\ref{Eq:MainModel}), guaranteed under the assumptions of Lemma \ref{sol}.
+Let $p\geq1$ be such that Assumptions \ref{s0} and \ref{Xt} hold.
 Then, for such $p \geq 1$ and for every $T \geq 0$,

 is finite. \end{lem}

 Proofs of Lemmas \ref{sol} and \ref{lambda} are in Appendix \ref{A:Appendix}.
 Let us denote the survival indicator process for a given name in the pool by

 and define the empirical distribution of the $\hat{p}^n$'s corresponding to the names that have survived up to time $t$ as follows: